Get started with Mobile Services

 You have now created a new mobile service that can be used by your mobile apps.

-Once you have created your mobile service, you can follow an easy quickstart in the Management Portal to either create a new universal Windows app or modify an existing Windows Store or Windows Phone app project to connect to your mobile service.
+Once you have created your mobile service, you can follow an easy quickstart in the Azure classic portal to either create a new universal Windows app or modify an existing Windows Store or Windows Phone app project to connect to your mobile service.

 In this section you will create a new universal Windows app that is connected to your mobile service.

 In the Azure classic portal, click Mobile Services, and then click the mobile service that you just created.

 In the quickstart tab, click Windows under Choose platform and expand Create a new Windows Store app.